 Once you’ve collected data for your campaign it’s time to analyze the findings and determine the most newsworthy angles.

+Digital PR campaigns that include both elements have the highest potential for widespread media coverage.
 For example, we recently did a consumer-focused digital PR campaign about Americans’ dental habits.
 The research earned coverage in both local and national outlets, but how the outlets covered it was very different.

 Breaking your data set down by demographics is another way to offer fresh consumer insights to journalists.
 Look for differences in data or survey responses based on gender, generation, etc.